 Her interest in the natural world led her to nature writing.
 Leigh wrote about her adventures in the Great Bear Rainforest in British Columbia, and the story was published in American Nature Writing: 2003 by Fulcrum Books.
 Her writing about her work with dolphins was published in an anthology for Sierra Club Books entitled Between Species: Celebrating the Dolphin-Human Bond.
 Her work has also been published in Smithsonian Magazine, High Country News, The Ecologist, Ocean Realm, The Christian Science Monitor, the Seattle Times, the Seattle Post-Intelligencer and Bainbridge Island Magazine.

 Her New York Times bestselling book, The Hidden Lives of Owls: The Science and Spirit of Nature’s Most Elusive Birds, was published by Sasquatch Books in August 2016.
-Sasquatch Books also published Leigh's second book, The Breath of a Whale: The Science and Spirit of Pacific Ocean Giants, in February 2019.
+Sasquatch Books also published Leigh's second book, The Breath of a Whale: The Science and Spirit of Pacific Ocean Giants, a 2019 Silver Nautilus Book Award winner.